hcyja1/Leukemia-Detection-and-Classification-/README.md

 # Leukemia-Detection-and-Classification-
 Detection and Classification of Acute Lymphoblatic Leukemia using Hybrid Ensemble CNN XGBoost model optimized by Genetic Algorithm

-Full Report with Methodology and Experimental Details : https://drive.google.com/file/d/1BrS_4uu9_MWsD8sakjv855hT7L_s9dHX/view?usp=sharing
+(Full Report with Methodology and Experimental Details)[https://drive.google.com/file/d/1GZy2mB0nXI1fb9Xol928lVeD4KaCM0hc/view?usp=sharing]

 Supplementary item details and download :
 IMPORTANT : Please put environment-env and Dataset in the same directory as the ALL-CAD-System and Code.